nebulaeonline/microauthd/README.md

 You can customize the login experience by modifying this file or replacing it entirely.
 During build and publish, the contents of public/ are automatically copied to the output directory and served by the AUTH server.

-The contract for the login page is that it should POST to `/token` with the following fields / parameters: grant_type (password), username, password, and client_id (should mirror the client you set up during OOBE.
+The contract for the login page is that it should POST to `/token` with the following fields / parameters: grant_type=password, username, password, and client_id (should mirror the client you set up during OOBE).
 You can also refresh at `/token` with grant_type = refresh_token and token set to the refresh token value obtained with the original token grant.

 2025-06-20